Startup Idea

 urlaunched graph with innovators, early adopters, early majority, late majority, laggards

 Unfortunately, such a chart is an “ideal life-cycle model”.
 In real life, there is a huge gap between the Majority and the first 2 groups.
 It is also known as “Chasm” .
 That’s the main point of scaling.
 And that’s one of the main issues why startups are not able to scale.
-As a rule, they are trying to provide a solution for the Majority at the very beginning of own path.
+As a rule, they are trying to provide a solution for the Majority at the very beginning of their path.
 But they have no funds (fuel) to pivot and cover them all.
-To jump over this chasm your startup needs to Identify Visionaries and Pragmatists.
+To jump over this chasm, your startup needs to Identify Visionaries and Pragmatists.
 In this case, you would be able to:

 • Figure out different marketing strategies